 However, although states may have opened the door to ISDS, they arguably did not anticipate that arbitral tribunals would reach so far into the public policy domain.
 Investment treaties were ostensibly created to promote foreign investment in developing countries and designed to protect investors from discrimination and particularly egregious conduct on the part of the host state.
 While the performance of investment agreements in helping states to attract investment is debatable, the success that investors have had in convincing arbitrators to stretch the traditional meaning of clauses on ‘expropriation’ and ‘fair and equitable treatment’ is undeniable.

-Professor M. Sornarajah, an eminent critical legal scholar, argues that as a result the field of international investment law is “increasingly becoming bereft of the values of peace and justice that have been held to be the basis of international law”.4 He calls it “the law of greed” because “it is built on accentuating only one side of the picture of foreign investment so as to benefit the interests of multinational corporations which exist to seek profits for their shareholders”.5 More and more governments are coming to the same conclusion and are actively resisting further expansion of the law and in some cases are even beginning to reclaim their policy space.
+Professor M. Sornarajah, an eminent critical legal scholar, argues that as a result the field of international investment law is “increasingly becoming bereft of the values of peace and justice that have been held to be the basis of international law”. ((Sornarajah, M. “A Law for Need or a Law for Greed?: Restoring the Lost Law in the International Law of Foreign Investment” (2006) 6(4) International Environmental Agreements: Politics, Law and Economics 329.))
+He calls it “the law of greed” because “it is built on accentuating only one side of the picture of foreign investment so as to benefit the interests of multinational corporations which exist to seek profits for their shareholders”. ((Ibid.))
+More and more governments are coming to the same conclusion and are actively resisting further expansion of the law and in some cases are even beginning to reclaim their policy space.
 This article traces a brief history of international investment law and explains why it is so problematic from a public policy perspective.
 It then showcases recent efforts by governments to push back against the encroachment of investment law into the public policy domain.

 The history of international investment law